About

 How-to

-Fragment usage of the graphics pipeline is restricted to a single fragment program which will be executed by the GPU for each pixels of the graphical score/canvas.
+Fragment usage of the graphics pipeline is restricted to a single fragment program which will be executed by the GPU for each pixels of the accelerated canvas.

-The fragment program is written in GLSL (OpenGL Shading Language) which has a syntax quite similar to the C language but is much simpler to learn.
+The fragment program is written in GLSL (OpenGL Shading Language) which has a syntax similar to the C language without all the complex bits, it is much simpler to learn.

 You can do anything from ray-traced 3D to drawing simple lines and define their behaviors with Fragment, the only requirement is high school mathematics.

-Here is a simple example of GLSL code that Fragment accept which just set all pixels to black and all oscillators to off:
+Here is a simple example of GLSL code that Fragment accept which just set all pixels to black and subsequently all oscillators off:

 void main () {